Incendo/awesome-minecraft/README.md

 A curated list of awesome frameworks, libraries and software relating to Minecraft.
 All software listed must be open sourced and available for free.

+Feel free to suggest more projects.
+Only suggest projects you'd recommend to a friend that you don't dislike.

 # Contents

 - [Libraries and Frameworks](#libraries-and-frameworks)